huguesdevimeux/SuperPacman-MP2BA1-2020/src/README.md

 **There is no game Over display when reaching the level 2 doors as we do not expect the corrector to reach the end of the three levels**

+### Infinite mode

+The game has an "infinite" mode, which is basically a succession of map generated procedurally, until the player goes out of lives.
+Features :
+- Procedural mazes.
+To fit pacman maze requirements:
+  - Removal of dead ends (a few are randomly left untouched).
+  - Symetry of the random-maps: the mazes are symetic along Y axe, as the real game.
+- Procedural items spawn:
+  - Bonuses are placed **only in dead ends (like the real game!)**
+  - Random placement of cherries, according to a rate.
+- Procedural ghost spawn
+  - Ghosts spawn according to a rate that increase at every level.
+- Increasing difficulty the player goes up in the levels, the difficulty increases, which makes :
+  - The height of the map increase linearly.
+  - The amount of coins to get to open the next level increase linearly.
+  - The number of ghosts increase linearly.

  __GOOD LUCK!__

 ## Images

 Most of the images are provided in the game's archive